In this role you will be responsible for the following:

 - Identify opportunities for sponsorship and corporate partnerships in conjunction with the director of Corporate Relations through research and networking in the business community.
-Maintain a list of corporate/prospect information.
+Maintain a list of corporate/prospect information by keeping it relevant and up-to-date.
 Generate activity, evaluations, and reports as required.

 - Manage a portfolio of 25 to 30 key corporate accounts including coordinating a tracking system for solicitation, cultivation, stewardship, and benefit fulfillment for corporate partners.